Doctor insights on:

 - How effective is an a1c test in determining hypoglycemia?

-- How long do you have to fast for a hemoglobin a1c test?
+- Do you have to fast for hemoglobin a1c test?

 - How to lower hemoglobin a1c with herbal supplements?

 - How accurate is home a1c?